rwifall/homebridge-sonybraviatv/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Somehow get this code.
+2. Install this plugin using: npm install -g homebridge-sonybraviatv
 3. Update your configuration file.
 See below for a sample.

 # Configuration